spaceexpanse/metaverse/OVP/D3D7Client/README.txt

 * If the compilation of the D3D7 client was successful, it has created a plugin in Modules/Plugin/D3D7Client.dll.

-* Run the "no-graphics" version of orbiter (orbiter_ng) and activate the D3D7Client plugin from the Modules tab.
+* Run the "no-graphics" version of spacexpanse (spacexpanse_ng) and activate the D3D7Client plugin from the Modules tab.

 * You should now get a video tab in the Launchpad dialog.
 Configure your graphics driver and screen options, then launch a scenario.

-* If you run a windowed mode, you will get the main render window, and an additional diagnosis window opened by the orbiter core (which does currently not have any functionality).
+* If you run a windowed mode, you will get the main render window, and an additional diagnosis window opened by the spacexpanse core (which does currently not have any functionality).

 * The current version of the D3D7 client is not yet complete.
-Some of the features of the orbiter built-in graphics engine are still missing.
+Some of the features of the spacexpanse built-in graphics engine are still missing.
   However, the client is slowly taking shape, and new features are added on a regular basis.